 It’s easy to walk into Brookfield Place and forget you’re in Manhattan, the mall has palm trees inside!
 Even if you don’t plan on shopping you should swing by Brookfield Place, it’s one of the best places to work remotely in NYC.

-There are plenty of places to buy a cup of coffee, like Le District, Laughing Man, Ma Ze Dahr, Olive’s and For Five Cafe.
+There are plenty of places to buy a cup of coffee, like Le District, Ma Ze Dahr and Olive’s.
 At Brookfield Place it’s not so much where you buy the coffee from though – it’s where you get to enjoy it.

 On sunny summer mornings the courtyard swells with locals exercising, reading the paper or walking their dogs.
 Since the mall overlooks the Hudson River it’s one of the cafes to work from in NYC.